daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-03-07-Analysis-of-Variance-Simultaneous-Component-Analyses-ASCA-for-CEABIGR-project.md

 PCs 1-4 showed no difference in treatments and the patterns were the same for males and females.
 However, the top loading genes were different between males and females.
 I will include the full panel figures with male and female results below.

-### 4. View model results for PCs that show no difference between treatments
+### 4. View model results for PCs that show differences between treatments

 We are most interested in PCs that describe differences in alternative splicing patterns between treatments.
 This was seen in PCs 5 and 6 for both males and females.